iampeterkr/blog/_docs/05-#1-lists-dictionaries.md

 **First**, we create a list called `letters`.

 Then, we take a subsection of the list and store it in the slice list.
 We do this by defining the indices we want to include after the name of the list: `letters[1:3]`.
-In Python, when we specify a portion of a list in this manner, we **include** the element with the **first index**, 1, but we **exclude** the element with the **second index**, 3.
+In Python, when we specify a portion of a list in this manner, we include the element with the first index, 1, but we exclude the element with the second index, 3.

 Next, we print out slice, which will print `['b','c']`.
-Remember, in Python indices always **start at 0**, so the 1 element is actually b.
+Remember, in Python indices always start at 0, so the 1 element is actually b.

 Finally, we print out `['a', 'b', 'c', 'd', 'e']`, notice that we did not modify the original letters list.